Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 \subsection{Quantum-based PHR-ADMM Algorithm}

-Although the QPHR-ALM method removes slack variables, reducing the qubit overhead to $NT+J$, this is still insufficient to meet the requirements of the actual SUC problem.
-For example, when scheduling 24-hour operation of a power system with 12 generator units hourly, the master problem, after applying BD, would involve at least 288 integer variables.
-Considering the discretized LBs, it might require a total of over 300 qubits after binay encoding.
-For large-scale power systems, the qubit requirement could escalate to thousands or even tens of thousands, far exceeding the capacity of current QPUs.

-Since it is impractical to rely on a single quantum computer for the entire computational workload, the ADMM algorithm can be implemented for the SUC master problem.
+Although the QPHR-ALM method eliminates slack variables and reduce the qubit overhead to $NT+J$, it remains inadequate for practical SUC instances.
+For example, when scheduling a 24-hour operation on IEEE bus-118 system with 54 generator units hourly, the master problem, after applying BD, would involve at least 1296 integer variables.
+Since it is impractical to rely on a single quantum computer for the entire computational workload, the ADMM algorithm is adopted for solving SUC master problem.
 This approach decomposes a large-scale LBO-formatted integer programming master problem into several smaller sub-problems that can be efficiently managed by smaller scale QPUs, and the solution to the large global problem is obtained by coordinating the solutions to all the sub-problems.

-For multi-unit, multi-period SUC problems, the D-ADMM approach can decompose the master problem by units, which means that the states for all time periods of each unit are grouped into the same block.
-Considering that the number of decomposed subproblems will exceed two, the multi-block D-ADMM algorithm for the master problem can be compactly expressed as
+In particular, for multi-unit, multi-period SUC, the D-ADMM approach decomposes the master problem either by \emph{generator units} or \emph{time horizon}.
+Under unit-wise decomposition, the states for all time periods of each unit are grouped into the same block, followed by a block accouting for the binary encoded continuous variable $\Upsilon^k$ with $J$ binary variables.
+As $T$ is conventionally fixed as 24 in power system operation, this setting aligns with the worst possible qubits number when $N\gg T$.
+Moreover, the ADMM block size must respect hardware embedding limits to avoid large minor embeddings that can increase chain breaks; for the current D-Wave Advantage QPU, each subproblem is preferably restricted to roughly 30–32 binary variables \cite{willsch2022benchmarking}.
+From this perspective, decomposing by generator units is the more reasonable and hardware-aware choice.